ubcbraincircuits/NaturalMouseTracker/README.md

 # MouseTrackingSystem
-A system for using RFID tags and a overhead camera to track multiple mouse movement within a small environment.
+A system for using RFID tags and computer vision to track multiple mouse movement within a small environment.

 ## RFID System
 Uses 18 ProTrinkets to interface with their own ID-20LA RFID tag